-As Boise becomes triathlon’s next training mecca, strive to stay at the front and help youth and adult alike embrace the fastest growing endurance sport in the world.
+As Boise becomes triathlon’s next training mecca, we strive to stay at the front and help youth and adult alike embrace the fastest growing endurance sport in the world.
 Happy training!

-Antonio has been a student of triathlon for over 13 years.
-Not satisfied with just participating in the sport, Antonio immersed himself in all things related to swimming, biking, and running.
-While studying at Boise State University, he founded their Triathlon Club and worked at a local bicycle shop.
-Interested in triathlon bike fitting from the beginning, he perfected his bicycle fitting knowledge by relocating to Detroit to work side-by-side with one of the country’s best triathlon bike fitters.
-It was also during this time Antonio honed his skills as a bicycle mechanic, eventually serving as a personal mechanic for multiple Tour De France cyclists, an Olympic Medalist, and a host of professional triathletes including Ironman Champions and World Champions.
-Back in Boise, Antonio continued working in the bicycle industry while developing ‘TriBoise’, a beginners triathlon coaching and training program, and helped run the program for several years.
+Antonio is the owner and co-founder of Tri Town.
+Antonio is a cycling industry veteran of 18 years, and a student of triathlon for over 15 years.
+While studying at Boise State University, Antonio immersed himself in swimming, biking, and running, and founded the BSU Triathlon Club.
+Interested in bike fitting from the beginning, he perfected his fitting knowledge by relocating to Detroit to work with one of the country’s top fitters.
+During this time Antonio honed his skills as a mechanic, eventually serving as a personal mechanic for a Tour De France cyclist, an Olympic Medalist, and a host of professional triathletes including Ironman Champions and World Champions.
+Back in Boise, Antonio worked in the bicycle industry while developing ‘Tri Boise’, a beginners triathlon coaching and training program.
 During this time Antonio realized the value of combining retail and coaching services for triathletes.
-Starting TriTown was a goal he had worked towards for over 8 years.
+Starting Tri Town was a goal he had worked towards for over 8 years.

 As a competitor, Antonio is a diverse athlete with overall race wins in multiple triathlons, duathlons, cyclocross, road races, crits and time trials.
 He is a 5x Age-Group Olympic Distance State Champion and has represented Idaho in the ‘Best of the US’ National Champion Series.
 In the off-season Antonio enjoys nordic skiing in the mountains around Idaho.